 RV Refrigerator Basics: Types, Buying Guide, and Maintenance

-Everyone has an opinion when it comes to RV refrigerators.
-The topic is sure to start up lively debate among RVers.
-Like all other things RV-related, your RV refrigerator is a matter of personal preference.
-And your RV travel style will highly influence that preference.
+Everyone has an opinion when it comes to RV refrigerators, and the topic is sure to start up a lively debate among RVers.
+Like all other things RV-related, your RV refrigerator is a matter of personal preference, and your travel style will highly influence that preference.

-These RV refrigerator basics will help you know what you’re looking at when you’re out on the showroom floor.
+These basics will help you know what you’re looking at when you’re out on the showroom floor.

 RV Refrigerator Types